I originally wrote this SABO Deadlift Shoes review after a full 6 months of thorough testing.

 - The metatarsal strap: The buckle side of the metatarsal strap system is on the inside of the shoe.
 It’s right there, smack dab in the middle of the curved reinforced fabric portion.
 When you have the strap secured tightly, it is pulling strongly up on this curved portion.
 The upward force helps hold the fabric’s curved shape against the force of your foot, thus supporting your arch.

 The vast majority of lifters would be fine even if these shoes had no arch support at all.
-The limited arch support they do have makes the shoes work better and feel more comfortable for an even greater number of lifters, including those with mildly to moderately flat feet or related arch issues.
+The limited arch support they do have makes the shoes work better and feel more comfortable for an even greater number of lifters, including those with mild to moderately flat feet or related arch issues.

 If you’re one of the very few out there who really needs orthotics for arch support, I assume you could just put in your custom inserts.